Fitness Hydration

 It is simply due to sugar and caffeine which can make you feel sleepy or tired.

-Let’s learn more about this side effect of energy drinks in the following sections.
+Let’s learn more about the side effect of energy drinks in the following sections.

 How Does Sugar Make You Tired?